danield95/Siamese-Networks/1.Building_Image_Pairs/README.md

 In this mini-project, I will learn how to build image pairs for training siamese networks.

+ * positive pair - pictures belonging to the same calss
+ * negative pair - pictures belonging to different classes

 ### Input

 The [MNIST](http://yann.lecun.com/exdb/mnist/) handwritten digit dataset.